darktable-org/dtdocs/content/special-topics/color-management/color-dimensions.md

 saturation
 : The colorfulness of an area judged in proportion to its brightness. [^7]

+purity
+: The distance of the pixel chromaticity from the white point in the _xy_ chromaticity plane.
+Zero purity means the light is achromatic.
+High purity, at the other extreme, means the light is laser-like, composed of a single wavelength.

 [^1]: CIE definition of _hue_: <https://cie.co.at/eilvterm/17-22-067>
 [^2]: CIE definition of _luminance_: <https://cie.co.at/eilvterm/17-21-050>
 [^3]: CIE definition of _brightness_: <https://cie.co.at/eilvterm/17-22-063>